manningstinson/holbertonschool-printf/README.md

 This code defines the `print_percent` function.
 It takes a variable argument list (`va_list`) as its argument, but it doesn't use it, so it includes `(void)args;` to avoid compiler warnings.

 Inside the function, it calls the `_putchar` function to print the percent symbol '%' to the standard output.
 Then, it returns the value 1 to indicate that one character has been printed.

-In summary, this code defines a function `print_percent` that prints a single percent symbol '%' to the standard output.
-It doesn't use the variable argument list (`args`), and it always returns 1 to indicate that one character has been printed.